Chubek/chubek/README.md

 I got enough CS education at college but college was not my introduction to programming.
 In fact, I started learning how to program at the young age of 16.
 The first language I programmed with was GML.
 I made a Tetris game with it (I lost the source but exectuable can be found [here](http://drive.google.com/uc?id=1tiJwc8e0pNVODyk4CvkTIkNu7SqpwNcR) ).
 After that I learned PHP, Perl, Python, and the C#.
 My current stack is:

-* Rust: The language I am most infatuated with, but I seldom find work in.
-I use it in Cherry though.
-The entire codebase in Rust and I LOVE it!
+* Rust: My main language.
+I am writing Peerage in it!
+I enjoy Rust a lot.
 * Go: My second most-favorite language.
 I love it.
 * Python: I like Python but it's slow and resource-intensive!
-However, it's the language I know best.
+However, it's the language I know best (of course these days I know Rust at the same level as I know Python).
 * JS: I use it often for web projects.
 * Kotlin: I have never finished a project in it, but I like it and know it.
 * Nim: It's my third most favorite langauge.
 However, I do not like how experimental and new it is.
 It's almost raw!